-The current audit committee consists of three members: Gunilla Fransson (Chairman), Mikael Moll and Hans von Uthmann.
+The current audit committee consists of three members: Gunilla Fransson (Chairman), Mikael Moll, Hans von Uthmann and Joakim Olsson.
 The present members of the audit committee are considered independent in relation to the company and its senior management.

 The audit committee shall, without any impact otherwise on the tasks and responsibilities of the board of directors:

 (b) in respect of the financial reporting, monitor the effectiveness of the company’s internal control, internal audit, and risk management;

 (c) keep itself informed regarding the audit of the annual report and Group accounts;